The Irish Times view on protection for journalistic sources: an overdue apology

 The PSNI has finally apologised for using unlawful search warrants at the homes and workplaces of two journalists

-Journalists Trevor Birney and Barry McCaffrey were arrested in August 2018 as part of an investigation into the alleged theft of documents from the offices of the Police Ombudsman of Northern Ireland and had a range of documents items seized from them.
+Journalists Trevor Birney and Barry McCaffrey were arrested in August 2018.
 Photograph: Liam McBurney/PA Wire

 The apology by the Police Service of Northern Ireland to journalists Trevor Birney and Barry McCaffrey is a welcome and overdue development in what Birney described yesterday as “a sorry episode”.
 The apology follows a ruling from Northern Ireland’s Lord Chief Justice last week quashing the warrants used to search the journalists’ homes and workplaces.
 Birney and McCaffrey were arrested in August 2018 as part of an investigation into the alleged theft of documents from the offices of the Police Ombudsman of Northern Ireland and had documents and other items seized from them.